philipkuerzel/philipkuerzel/README.md

-- 👋 Hi, I’m @philipkuerzel
+- 👋 Hi, I’m Philip
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning HTML, CSS and JS
 - 💞️ I’m looking to collaborate on ...